Fasgarinejad/main/README.md

         </div>
         <div class="column right-column">
-            <p>Hi! 👋 I'm Fatemeh ("Faa-teh-meh"), a fifth-year Ph.D. candidate at the Electrical and Computer Engineering department at the University of California, San Diego (joint with San Diego State University).
+            <p>Hi! 👋 I'm Fatemeh ("Faa-teh-meh") Asgarinejad, a fifth-year Ph.D. candidate at the Electrical and Computer Engineering department at the University of California, San Diego (joint with San Diego State University).
 I work on Hyperdimensional Computing Security and synergy of Hyperdimensional Computing and Machine Learning under the supervision of <a href="https://cseweb.ucsd.edu/~trosing/">Prof. Tajana Rosing</a> and <a href="https://aksanli.sdsu.edu/">Prof. Baris Aksanli</a>.</p>
             <div class="violet-box">
                 I am currently on the academic job market for faculty positions with a focus on <strong>teaching</strong>.
             </div>